Aerial saw: Safety & Regulations

-The aerial saw is inherently dangerous due to its construction and size.
-This danger allows for the quick removal of tree branches that are a potential hazard.
-This danger is kept in line with very strict protocols and precautions.
+The aerial saw facilitates the quick removal of tree branches that are a potential hazard, but is itself inherently dangerous due to its construction and size.
 In order for one of these saws to be used in a residential area, a safety buffer must be in place prior to work.
-The operation must be monitored and certified by the Federal Aviation Administration (FAA) for each business to use.
-This certification, as well as the required insurance coverage, is earned only through safe operation of the power saw.
+The operation must be monitored and certified by the Federal Aviation Administration (FAA) and covered by insurance.

 History

 Prior to 1983, the side trimming of trees for electric utilities was done by climbing crews or workers armed with mechanical trimmers.
 In 1983 Randall Rogers of Pea Ridge Arkansas flew the first Helicopter Aerial Saw.
-Following Randall Rogers death, Aerial Solutions Inc. (ASI) purchased the Aerial Saw patent.
+Following Rogers' death, Aerial Solutions Inc. (ASI) purchased the Aerial Saw patent.
 They then pioneered the use of helicopters for side trimming of paths for more than 20 utility, pipeline companies, and governmental agencies throughout the United States.
 American Electric Power (AEP) began using the aerial saw to clear out paths for transmission lines in 1986.
 These transmission lines were first established in Virginia, West Virginia, Kentucky and Tennessee, where the terrain is known to be very mountainous and difficult to access with hand power tools.